 In early 2018 Queen Elizabeth embarked on her annual world cruise.
 This voyage included an extended Australian season that quickly sold out.
 The following year, Queen Elizabeth returned to Australian waters for the summer, before sailing north to re-establish Cunard’s Alaskan presence after a 20 year absence!

-The ship’s popularity and ability to easily complete long-duration voyages has led Cunard to position her in Australia, Japan and Alaska – with the ship arriving in Fremantle, Australia in December 2019.
+The ship’s popularity and ability to easily complete long-duration voyages led Cunard to position her in Australia, Japan and Alaska – with the ship arriving in Fremantle, Australia in December 2019.
 She was not expected to return to Southampton for well over a year.